This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Updated September 2023

 The UAE provides multiple options when it comes to obtaining a visa.
 Depending on the purpose of your visit, the government of UAE issues several types of visas, including a Visa on Arrival.
 Travelers who are eligible for the Visa on Arrival in UAE can get one at the immigration checkpoints of the airports once they arrive in the country by air.

 Read further to know more about available visa-on-arrival facilities, their validity, visa requirements, extension, etc.

-UAE Visa on Arrival countries list
+UAE visa on arrival countries list

-If you are arriving from any one of the countries or regions listed below, you do not need to apply for a visa before you travel to the UAE.
-Once you land in the UAE, simply make your way to immigration to receive a visa when you arrive.
+Several nationalities are eligible for a visa on arrival, which means they are not required to make advance visa arrangements before entering Dubai and the UAE.
+If you are arriving from any of the countries or regions listed below, you do not need to apply for a visa before traveling to the UAE.
+Upon landing in the UAE, you can simply proceed to immigration to receive a visa.

 - Czech Republic

-- United Kingdom
+- United Mexican States

 - People’s Republic of China

 - Republic of Maldives